omerwe/polyfun/README.md

 Additional optional parameters are:
 1. `--skip-Ckmedian` - This tells PolyLoc to partition SNPs into bins using scikits-learn instead of Ckmedian.
 This is a suboptimal clustering, so Ckmedian is preferable.
 You should only specify this argument if rpy2 and/or Ckmeans.1d.dp are not installed on your machine or you can't get them to run.
 2. `-num-bins <K>` - this specifies the number of bins to partition SNPs into.
 By default PolyLoc will try to estimate this number.
 You should specify this number if either (a) you specified `--skip-Ckmedian` (because scikits-learn cannot estimate the number of bins) or (b) the estimation is too slow.

+####### Other notes and comments:
+1. If you use `run_finemapper` to fine-map multiple loci, you can concatenate the output files of these loci (making sure there aren't duplicate SNPs that appear twice) and provide the concatenated file as an input posterior file.

 ## PolyLoc stage 2: Compute LD-scores for the SNP bins
 This stage is similar to the LD-score computation stage in PolyFun.
 In this stage PolyLoc will compute LD-scores for each SNP bin.
 This is the most computationally intensive part of PolyLoc.
 PolyLoc can compute LD-scores for all chromosomes in the same run, or for only one chromosome at a time.
 The second option is recommended if you can run multiple jobs on a cluster.
 Here is an example that computes LD-scores for only chromosome 1: